SEARCH

 Seasons are our biggest hint, of course.
 Watching spring unfold never ceases to stir up the desire the start working in the garden.
 And, imagining a time with limited garden how-tos, you can see how advice based on observations in nature may have seemed helpful.

 There are hundreds of these old-fashioned garden sayings based on natural events like the timing of buds and blooms.
-Some of them are very specific to particular regions and do not apply to other.
+Some of them are very specific to particular regions and do not apply to others.

 For example, plant peas on St. Patrick’s Day may work in regions much farther south than I am, but here in Ontario, Canada, the only thing I’d have if I planted pea seeds outdoors in mid-March is frozen peas.